Guidelines for course guides, course delivery, assessment, and penalties

 Procedures for submission of assessable work

-All written assessment tasks not submitted through Turnitin must be accompanied by an Assignment Cover Sheet.
+Written assessment tasks submitted electronically through Turnitin by one student representative of a group or team must be accompanied by an Assignment Cover Sheet.

 Procedure for making variations to assessment tasks described

-This should state that assessment tasks may be varied with the documented consent of 70% of students enrolled in the course Course guide - 188.8.131.52, procedures.
+Assessment tasks may be varied with the documented consent of 70% of students enrolled in the course Course guide - 22.214.171.124, procedures.

 Penalties for late submission

-All assignments will be marked as if submitted on time then the mark awarded will be reduced by 10% for each day (or part of a day) it is late.
+All assignments will be marked as if submitted on time.
+The mark awarded will be reduced by 10% for each day (or part of a day) it is late to a maximum of 70% (7 days).

-Assignments that are late by 7 days or more will not be marked and will be awarded zero marks.
+Assignments that are late by seven (7) days or more will not be marked and will be awarded zero marks.

 Exemptions to guidelines above

-Exemptions must have been granted at least 2 weeks before each course commences.
+Exemptions must have been granted at least two (2) weeks before each course commences.

 The process to consider exemptions to the College of Business course delivery and assessment guidelines will be based on submission to the Academic Development Committee.
 Each submission will be considered on a case by case basis.
 The submissions must provide the course codes and titles, a list of the codes and titles of all affected programs, the background to the submission, the justification for the exemption and supporting documentation as attachments.